The advent of autumn brings with itself a lot of vibrant colours in our life that once again and re-energizes our mind and soul.

 The day begins with Sindoor Khela where the married women smear sindoor on Maa Durga’s feet to take her blessings and also on her forehead.

 This is followed by Chunichi naach( a form of dance with incense burner), then eating bhog and finally taking the idol to the water which marks the end of all the ceremonies.

 For a moment our hearts drown in sorrows due to her departure but at the end of the day we cheer ourselves saying “asche bochor abar hobe”….

 And again start making plans for Diwali which is the festival of lights.

 -Written by Annasha(Intern at BoldBlush)

-Don’t forget to SUBSCRIBE for the dose of an amazing content.
+Don’t forget to SUBSCRIBE to the dose of amazing content.